 Whatever the reason, here’s how to edit the metadata of a photo on iPhone with Exif Metadata, an app developed in house my iDB.

-The Exif Metadata app is available for free on the App Store for your iPhone.
-You can download the app and use it on your iPad, just note that it’s optimized for iPhone.
+The Exif Metadata app is available for free on the App Store for your iPhone and iPad.

 Change or add a location to your photo

 After you download and install the Exif Metadata app, pop it open and then follow these steps.

 1) Allow the app to access to your photos.

 5) When the location area is complete, tap the Save button on the top right.

 Change the date and time of a photo

 You’ll notice you can also see the date and time the photo was taken.
 You can change this as well.